KuhlTime/bachelor-thesis/content/06_implementation.md

 ## Project Management

 As time for this thesis is limited a strict project management strategy was needed.
-Each release version was broken down into
+Each release version was broken down into smaller more manageable steps.

 ![Kanban Board - Source: Author](images/kanban-board.jpg){#fig:kanbanBoard height=400px}